Bar formation and evolution in the cosmological context: Inputs from the Auriga simulations: Bar properties evolution

 \subsection{Evolution of Bar Properties}

 In this section we explore the evolution of bar properties in Auriga as a function of time, focusing in particular on the length of bars and the ratio of bar length to disc size.

 In Figure \ref{fig:barlength_vtime} we show the evolution of bar length as a function of time.
-In particular, we group together bars according to their formation time, i.e. we select bars that form between lookback times of $t_{\rm lb}=0-2.7$\,Gyr ago (dark purple), $t_{\rm lb}=2.8-4.9$\,Gyr (dark blue), $t_{\rm lb}=5-7.1$\,Gyr (dark green) and $t_{\rm lb}=7.2-11$\,Gyr (light green), as indicated by the figure inset.
+In particular, we group together bars according to their formation time, i.e. we select bars that form between lookback times of $t_{\rm lb}=0-2.7$\,Gyr ago (dark purple), $t_{\rm lb}=2.8-4.9$\,Gyr (dark blue), $t_{\rm lb}=5-7.1$\,Gyr (dark green) and $t_{\rm lb}=7.2-11$\,Gyr (light green), as indicated by the legend.
 These bins are chosen such that they split the sample into 4 groups with approximately the same number of galaxies.
 We find that bars that form at low redshifts, tend to form shorter bars which subsequently grow longer over time.
-On the other hand, bars that form at higher redshifts tend to already be quite long when they form, and their length does not evolve much over the galaxy's lifetime.
-This is likely due to the fact that galaxies that form bars at high-$z$ are triggered by a merger, and therefore form long and ``saturated'', i.e. they are not able to grow by exchanging more angular momentum.
-Indications of this can be seen in the inset of Fig.~\ref{fig:barlength_vtime}, where we show the time of one of the three most massive mergers in the galaxy, versus the time of bar formation.
-We see that the galaxies that form bars at high redshift all do so around the time of one of their most massive mergers.